 One of the results of this research is that the “mode of action” of ABNOBA products and the destruction of cancer cells by lectins can be explained in detail.
 Cf. the following picture and its explanation:

-How lectins bring about the programmed cell death of cancer cells, referred to as apoptosis:
+How lectins initiate the programmed cell death of cancer cells, referred to as apoptosis:

-The picture shows the uptake of the cell nucleus (blue) inside the cancer cell already penetrated by the mistletoe lectins (red) that are now penetrating the nucleus via the Golgi apparatus (green) to induce the programmed cell death.
-Only ABNOBA mistletoe preparations provide this scientific evidence of the active principle (1 micrometre [µm] is equivalent to 1/1,000th of a millimetre).
+The picture shows the cell nucleus (blue) inside the cancer cell which is already penetrated by mistletoe lectins (red) that reached the cytosol.
+By contacting the ribosomes which they inactivate they induce he programmed cell death.
+The Golgi apparatus is stained in green.
+Only ABNOBA mistletoe preparations provide this scientific evidence of the active principle (the scale bar is 20 µm; 1 micrometre [µm] is equivalent to 1/1,000th of a millimetre).

-You can also watch how the cells are ”destroyed“ in a film composed of images made by confocal microscopy.
-Click on the following link:
+You can also follow how the cancer cells are ”destroyed“ in a time-lapsed film composed of images made by confocal microscopy.
+Click on the following links: